-The responsibilities of the research, development and adoption committee are:
+Cattle Council's of the research, development and adoption responsibilities are:

 - Improving production efficiency on-farm and relevant off-farm.